The

 cricket club and from St. John's

-Presbyterian local grammar school, who used to meet under a street lamp on Tottenham
+Presbyterian local grammar school, who used to meet under a street lamp on Tottenham High street close to

-ground.
-The first name used was 'Hotspur FC' , named after the Duke of
+the site of the current ground.
+The first name used was 'Hotspur FC' , named after the Duke of Northumberland's son Percy,

-and who's fearless heroics would come to symbolise the character of the club.
+fearless heroics would come to symbolise the

 The first